-When the colonial British were leaving India after gifting Pakistan to Muslims, they were convinced that India a conglomerate of 565 princely States would never stay united as one nation for long; it would fragment into several pieces within next few years.
+When the colonial British were leaving India after gifting Pakistan to Muslims, they were convinced that India, a conglomerate of 565 princely States, would never stay united as one nation for long; it would fragment into several pieces within few years.
 Most Western leaders held the same opinion.
 Clearly, the myriad diversity – lingual, cultural, traditional, and geographical – was beyond their rational comprehension shaped by the monotheist Christian philosophy that discourages diverse opinions.
-In fact, they had seen no prior example of such highly diversified but united entity anywhere in the world.
-But history post-1947 suggests that they needed some extra learning to justify their ‘expert’ title – the Indian ‘unity in diversity’ is still going strong at the age of 70.
+In fact, they had seen no prior example of such highly diversified society surviving anywhere in the world.
+But the history post-1947 suggests that they needed some extra learning to justify their ‘expert’ title, because the Indian ‘unity in diversity’ is still going strong at the age of 70!

 Let’s look at the recent history of nation-state fragmentation around the world.

 End of the First World War gave birth to several new nations – Finland, Austria, Czechoslovakia, Yugoslavia, Poland, Hungry, Latvia, Lithuania, Estonia etc.

 The mono-cultural Islamic State of Pakistan could not stay intact even for a quarter century; in 1971 the East Pakistan wing became sovereign Bangladesh.
-It is still battling to keep together the Balochs, Pakhtuns and Sindhis as Pakistani entities.
+It is currently battling to keep together the Balochs, Pakhtuns and Sindhis as Pakistani entities.
 Yet, Pakistan also runs a terror industry to produce Jihadis who want to break away Kashmir from India!
 The Muslim Middle East is highly divided and turbulent despite common faith, culture and traditions; it is weird to see Shia Iran standing aloof from rest of the Sunni states as if there are two separate Islams!
 The Kurd’s are restless for a separate nation.
-The dream nation of global jihadis, the Islamic State of Iraq and Syria (ISIS) was born and gone already despite the hallucination of forming global Caliphate!!
+The dream Caliphate of global jihadis, the Islamic State of Iraq and Syria (ISIS) was born and gone already despite the hallucination of converting it into a global Caliphate!!

 Europeans who lecture the world on democracy and liberalism can’t stay united as one “European Union” despite the common Christian cultural monorail.
 After Brexit many more nations are likely to leave the EU.
 In Spain, Catalonians are restless for a divorce.
 Between 1989 and 1992 Yugoslavia broke into seven pieces.
 In 1991, the USSR gave birth to 15 nations.
 Chechnyans are still demanding separation from Russia.